kmaterna/CRE_code/README.md

 Steps to using this repo:
 1. Clone the github repo.
 2. Put the Stage1_code and Stage2_code onto your shell path
-3. Put Stage2_code into your pythonpath

-4. Set up a new experiment directory (My_Expt):
+3. Set up a new experiment directory (My_Expt):

     Make directories for B045, all stations, etc., each with an added/ subdirectory that contains sac files.

     Make station_locations.txt (text file with name, lon, lat, name/exist/ for each station).
 Put in your experiment directory.

-5. Run Stage1:
+4. Run Stage1:
     Call shell script c_coh_main_script.sh (stage1) from each of the B045-type directories.

     The code assumes that you have added/ directories full of sac files created by Taka, with T5 header variable as the picked p-wave arrival time.